Engineering

 Minter Rate Accrual, Principal and Interest Rate Indices

-Leveraging both established financial principles and innovative on-chain solutions, we have developed a unique approach to issuing and maintaining the $M cryptodollar through our M^0 Minters.
-M^0 Minters issue the $M cryptodollar against collateral verified by Validators.
+Leveraging both established financial principles and innovative on-chain solutions, we have developed a unique approach to issuing and maintaining the $M stablecoin through our M^0 Minters.
+M^0 Minters issue the $M stablecoin against collateral verified by Validators.
 The system relies on off-chain collateral held in orphaned SPVs (Special Purpose Vehicles) and signatures generated by Validators to confirm the Minters' collateral balances.
 While the collateral is managed off-chain, the accrual of interest on $M is controlled by fully transparent, on-chain algorithms.

 For minting and holding $M, Minters must pay a Minter rate fee which accrues continuously to their $M balances.
 The Minter rate parameter and the logic of its calculation MinterRateModel smart contract are set via M^0 TTG Governance.